natanielmendes/food-order-react/README.md

 - Increase Cart item quantity
 - Decrease item quantity from the Cart
 - Clear Cart
-- Add meal order from the Cart into Firebase
+- Add meal order from the Cart into Firebase db
-- List meal orders stored in Firebase
+- List meal orders stored in Firebase db

 In order to run the project in your local environment, simply run the following commands: